Bubka/2FAuth-Docs/docs/getting-started/installation/heroku.md

 ## Free resources

-2FAuth offers a basic Heroku setup which only use free resources: A single add-ons, `Heroku Postgres` with Hobby plan, and a single `Web` Dyno with `NGINX`.
-This way any Heroku user can deploy the app, even if the user account is not verified.
+2FAuth offers a basic Heroku setup which only uses free resources: A single add-ons, `Heroku Postgres` with Hobby plan, and a single `Web` Dyno with `NGINX`.
+This way, any Heroku user can deploy the app, even if the user account is not verified.

 Be aware that the Postgres has some limitations, but that should not be a problem as 2FAuth has very few database needs.
 Read more about the Heroku Postgres plans at <a href="https://devcenter.heroku.com/articles/heroku-postgres-plans#hobby-tier" target="_blank">devcenter.heroku.com</a>